An accredited four-year program

 Professional Advisory Board

 The Journalism School has established an advisory board composed of fifteen professionals from print, radio and broadcast journalism, as well as public affairs and education, who have been asked to provide advice, support and developmental leadership to the School of Journalism.
-The board held its first meeting on Sept.
-14 together with the School’s faculty.
+The board was first convened in September 2012.
 To learn more about the board, go to the Professional Advisory Board page.

 The College of Mass Communication and the School of Journalism are accredited by the Accrediting Council on Education in Journalism and Mass Communications, the oldest and largest alliance of journalism and mass communication educators and administrators at the college level.
 The College successfully completed its most recent re-accreditation process in Fall 2010.